AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 For search queries based on a person's meeting date, the user input will be first validated in `FindCommandParser` to check if it matches the date format specified in FINDvisor.
 This validation is facilitated by `ParserUtil#parseMeetingDate(String)`.
 Afterwards, `FindCommandParser` will create a new `PersonMeetingDatePredicate(LocalDate)` with the parsed user input if it is valid.

-The sequence diagram below shows `Model` and `LogicManger` components interact with the find by person's meeting date sub-feature.
+The sequence diagram below shows how `Model` and `LogicManger` components interact with the find by person's meeting date sub-feature.
 Below are the definitions used in the sequence diagram:
 - `find`: `find m/25-04-2024`
 - `argument`: `m/25-04-2024`
 - `value`: `25-04-2024`